 - As appropriate, extra attention will be provided to the location of the incident to ensure the safety of affected students

 - Case will be referred to St. Olaf student conduct process

 - Reporting individual is encouraged to file a formal complaint with the Northfield Police Department

-If perpetrator is not identified:
+If the perpetrator is not identified: